GhostsAg/EmployeeTracker/README.md

   * Input all of the employee data, first and last names, Note: Role ID must be the id of an existing employee role otherwise no employee can be created.
 Lastly input a manager Id.

 * Once you have created all the table data to link in your database you can select "View All" from the main menu.
-* This should give you a view of all of the departments followed by employees and their roles and salaries.
+* This should give you a view of all of the departments followed by employees with their respective roles and salaries.

 * If you are unsure of a role id you can go back and see all of the role id's by selecting "View Roles" from the **main menu**.